ThijsTerporten/MemoryMaster/README.md

  - Easy = 10 cards, 5 matches.
  - Normal = 20 cards, 10 matches.
  - Hard = 40 cards, 20 matches.
-2. On the top of the page a timer will start running to keep track of the time elapsed.
+2. On the top of the page a timer will start counting down.
 > In a later version this will be stopped when the game ends and shows time remaining in the win screen.
 3. A counter will be next to that which counts the ammount of moves made by the user.
 4. In the top right will be two buttons.
  - One to reset the current game.
  - One to bring the user back to the gameType selection page.
+ > Position slightly changed for better user experience.
 5. Once a user has matched all cards a modal will popup and congratulate the user.
+6. If time runs out a popup will appear to tell the user to reset the game.

 ## Wireframes: